rywible/wrela6/docs/implementation/2026-06-04-parser-implementation.md

 ## Research Notes

 - `docs/design/parser-design.md` is the authoritative design for this plan.
-- The current lexer implementation still lives in `src/lexer`, while the parser design expects `src/frontend/lexer`, `src/frontend/syntax`, and `src/frontend/parser`.
+- The lexer implementation now lives in `src/frontend/lexer`.
+Syntax tree types are in `src/frontend/syntax`, and the parser is in `src/frontend/parser`.
+  The old `src/lexer` remains as a temporary compatibility barrel.
 - Existing lexer tokens are immutable, preserve leading and trailing trivia, and reconstruct through `Token.reconstruct()` and `TokenStream.reconstruct()`.
 - Existing `TokenStream.from(...)` enforces exactly one `TokenKind.Eof` as the